cameron-jack/NGSgeno/README.md

 Allele ratios - found in the final reports, this is the proportion of sequences that matched to a particular haplotype call e.g. wt/mut may give an allele ratio of 0.61/0.39.
 Other - reported by ngsmatch.py, this is a collective name for all other unique sequences that were in too small a proportion to meaningfully affect a final genotype call.
 It is comprised of all unique sequences with less than 20% of the total sequences in a well, or less than 50 reads, whichever is larger.
 This is to keep the processing time reasonable - roughly 1 hour per 1000 wells vs 12 hours per 1000 wells.

+## Credits
+The NGS Genotyping Pipeline and NGSXplorer are the creations of The ANU Bioinformatics Consultancy (ABC), The Biomolecular Resource Facility (BRF), The John Curtin School of Medical Research (JCSMR), and The Australian National University (ANU).
+The project was initiated at the end of 2018 by the BRF and the construction was undertaken by the ABC (primarily Bob Buckley assisted by Cameron Jack, and later Cameron Jack assisted by Gabi (Gabrielle) Ryan).
+Some additional components were built by the Informatics Team at the Australian Phenomics Facility (led by Philip Wu).
+Laboratory processes were constructed by the BRF Genotyping team, initially led by Sorelle Bowman, and later by Simone Kuelzer and Peter Milburn.